 To check this, perform

-This might not appear if you don't run Discord the first time!
+This will not appear if you do not run Discord the first time!

 Now that it's working...